 Physical Landscape : Surficial Geology

-Glacial till, a jumbled and unsorted mix of different sediment sizes (ranging from clay to boulder), is by far the most common surficial deposit on the Vermont landscape, but in and around Burlington it is far less common.
-Originally scraped from the bedrock and redistributed on the landscape under the advancing ice sheet, till (ironically derived from the Scottish term meaning “stubborn land”) tends to give birth to soils that are rocky and dense, and often somewhat poorly drained.
-The rocky and often acidic nature of these soils often led 19th century Vermont farmers to abandon them in favor of soils that were more fertile and easier to plow.
+Glacial till, a jumbled mix of different sediment sizes (ranging from clay to boulder), is by far the most common surficial deposit on the Vermont landscape, however, for reasons explained below, it's far less common in and around Burlington.
+Originally scraped from the bedrock and redistributed on the landscape under the advancing ice sheet, till—derived from the Scottish term meaning “stubborn land”—tends to give birth to soils that are rocky, dense, and poorly drained.
+The rocky and acidic nature of these soils often led some 19th century Vermont farmers to abandon their farms in search of soils that were more fertile and easier to plow.

 In Burlington and the surrounding area, glacial till is mostly overlain by finer sediments, such as sand, silt, and clay.
 This pattern is a result of the large lakes and rivers that existed at the time of the melting glacier.
-As the glacier melted away from the landscape, tremendous amounts of glacial meltwater flowed through the recently uncovered till, and carried and sorted the component particles varying distances from their source, depending on the size of the particle and the energy of the flow.
-Cobble-sized rocks require very fast, high energy flows to move them, while smaller sand particles can be easily transported by fast flowing water, but are quickly deposited when the rate of flow slows, such as when a flowing river meets a still lake.
+As the glacier melted away from the landscape, tremendous amounts of glacial meltwater flowed in huge rivers over the recently uncovered till.
+This flowing water carried and sorted the component particles varying distances from their source depending on the size of the particle and the energy of the flow.
+Cobble-sized rocks require extremely fast, high-energy flows to move them, while smaller sand particles can be easily transported by fast flowing water, but are quickly deposited when the rate of flow slows, such as when a flowing river meets a still lake.